AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/run-gradle.md

 ---

-title: Run Alchemist via Gradle
+title: Running Alchemist via Gradle

 ---
 In this section you will be given information about how to use the simulator via [Gradle](https://gradle.org).
 If you already practiced with the [quick start](quickstart.md) you may find this information repetitive.